-AI for STEM Education Research
+AI for STEM Education Lab

 (a) Conduct AI-augmented innovative and performance-based science assessment research by developing machine learning-based Next Generation Science Assessments.
 We have developed AI-based assessments to examine students’ scientific modeling competence, argumentation, and explanations, as well as science teachers’ PCK.

 (b) Develop AI-based automatic scoring and feedback systems to support teachers’ instructional decision-making.

 (c) Conduct research to examine AI scoring bias, especially focusing on students that are underrepresented in STEM.

 (d) Develop curriculum to facilitate STEM students’ AI competence.